 Once you do start treatment, expect to have some side effects.
 Chemotherapy can cause nausea, vomiting, hair loss, diarrhea, and mouth pain.
 Some people have few and mild side effects, others experience more severe ones.

 CLL treatments can change the way food tastes and cause nausea and other symptoms that ruin your appetite.
-It’s important to eat a balanced diet to keep up your strength and prevent weight loss.
+It’s important to eat a balanced diet and stay hydrated to keep up your strength and prevent weight loss.
 Your doctor or a dietitian can help you create a meal plan of healthy foods that taste good to you right now.

 You may need to avoid a few foods, including uncooked fish and meat.
-Harmful bacteria in raw foods could make you sick because CLL puts you at higher risk of infection.
+Harmful bacteria in raw foods could make you sick because CLL puts you at a higher risk of infection.

 CLL increases your risk of catching an infection because it damages the white blood cells that help your body fight off germs.
 You don’t have to live in a bubble, but you should take some steps to prevent getting sick.

-Also get all your recommended immunizations, including the pneumonia vaccine and your annual flu shot.
+Also, get all your recommended immunizations, including the pneumonia vaccine and your annual flu shot.
 Your doctor will tell you if you need any other vaccines to protect you.

 With everything you have going on, you may feel isolated and alone.
 But you’re not.
 Talk about any worries you have with your partner, friends, and family.
 See a psychologist or counselor for solutions to problems you can’t overcome on your own.

 Another place to find help is at a CLL support group.
 Joining a support group will let you connect with others who really get it.
-You may be able to find a group through your local hospital, or the Leukemia and Lymphoma Society.
+You may be able to find a group through your local hospital or the Leukemia and Lymphoma Society.